InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMPAPI.md

-Example key names:
+*Example key names: *

 Below are example key names from existing APIs.
-For a complete list of key names for a specific section, see [Sections]([https://developer.android.com/training/data-storage/shared-preferences](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections).
+For a complete list of key names for a specific section, see [Sections](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections)